harshit-raizada/harshit-raizada/README.md

 </div>

 ### :man_technologist: About Me :
-I'm a Machine Learning & Data Science Engineer from India.
+I'm a Machine Learning and Data Science Engineer from India.
-- :telescope: I’m working as a Data Scientist & Machine Learning Engineer in contributing to building ML models and performing statistical analysis.
+- :telescope: I’m working as a Data Scientist and Machine Learning Engineer in contributing to building ML models and performing statistical analysis.

-- :seedling: Currently exploring Neural Networks.
+- :seedling: Currently exploring Deep Learning.

 - :zap: In my free time, I solve problems on Kaggle and read tech articles.